Sungup/sungup.github.io/_posts/2019-12-24-Install-Grafana-and-Prometheus.md

 ![install-grafana-04]

 For the prometheus, you must insert the **prometheus' URL** and click `Save & Test`.
-In the setting pages, URL fields suggests the default prometheus' URL, but not inserted.
-You can insert that field with the default value `http://localhost:9090`, or insert other prometheus main server URL if you installed grafana on the seperate server.
+In the setting pages, URL field suggests the default prometheus' URL, but not inserted.
+You can insert that field with the default value `http://localhost:9090`, or insert other prometheus main server URL if you installed prometheus on the seperate server.

 If pass the connection test for the prometheus, return to the home dashboard.

 ### Add the new dashboard

-Before create the new dashboard, you can find many good dashboard templated in [the official grafana site](https://grafana.com/grafana/dashboards).
-In this article, I use the `Node Exporter Server Metrics` dashboard to monitor multiple servers.
+Before create the new dashboard, you can find many good dashboard templates in [the official grafana site](https://grafana.com/grafana/dashboards).
+In this article, I will use the `Node Exporter Server Metrics` dashboard to monitor multiple servers.

 ![install-grafana-06]